Views

 - Standard:

-CCSS.ELA-LITERACY.W.6.10— Write routinely for a range of discipline-specific tasks and purposes- Skill Focus: Self-reflection and behavior goal setting
+CCSS.ELA-LITERACY.W.6.10— Write routinely for discipline-specific tasks- Skill Focus: Self-reflection and goal setting

 - Time: 15–20 minutes

-The worksheet features a clean, one-page layout with three distinct sections: "Be supportive of others," "Stick with it," and "Focus and Listen."
+The worksheet features a clean, one-page layout with three distinct open-ended writing sections: "Be supportive of others," "Stick with it," and "Focus and Listen."
 Each section includes ample lined space for students to list one or two specific changes or new strategies they intend to implement.
+Because the prompts are highly personalized, no answer key is required.
 The visual design is engaging without being distracting, making it suitable for middle school learners who require clear, focused tasks.

 Zero-Prep Workflow

-This resource is designed for a zero-prep workflow.
+This resource is designed for a completely zero-prep workflow.
 Teachers can print the single-page PDF in less than 30 seconds.
 Distribution takes approximately 1 minute during a transition period or morning meeting.
 Reviewing student responses can be done individually or through a brief peer-sharing session, totaling less than 2 minutes of teacher preparation.
-It is an ideal grab-and-go resource for substitute folders or unexpected schedule changes.
+It is an ideal grab-and-go resource for substitute folders, advisory periods, or unexpected schedule changes.

 Standards Alignment

-The primary alignment is `CCSS.ELA-LITERACY.W.6.10`, which requires students to write routinely over shorter time frames for a range of discipline-specific tasks, purposes, and audiences.
+The primary alignment is CCSS.ELA-LITERACY.W.6.10, which requires students to write routinely over shorter time frames for a range of discipline-specific tasks, purposes, and audiences.
 In this context, the discipline is social-emotional learning, and the purpose is self-improvement.
-Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools to document student progress in reflective writing.
+Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 How to Use It

-Use this worksheet as a formative assessment tool following a classroom conflict or as a proactive goal-setting exercise.
+Use this worksheet as a formative assessment tool following a classroom conflict or as a proactive goal-setting exercise at the start of a new week.
 During instruction on growth mindset, assign this as an independent reflection task to gauge student understanding of how to apply these concepts.
 Expect students to spend 15 to 20 minutes thoughtfully completing the three prompts.
+Teachers can observe whether students are setting realistic, actionable goals or if they need further guidance.

 Who It's For

 This resource is tailored for middle school students in Grades 6 and 7 navigating complex social environments.
-It is effective for students with IEP goals related to social skills.
+It is highly effective for students with IEP goals related to social skills and self-regulation.
 Pair this worksheet with an anchor chart detailing active listening techniques to provide additional scaffolding for students who may struggle with brainstorming their own strategies.

 Research by Fisher & Frey (2014) emphasizes that metacognitive reflection is a critical component of the gradual release of responsibility model, particularly when students are asked to internalize social-emotional behaviors.
-This "Change is Good!" worksheet aligns with CCSS.ELA-LITERACY.W.6.10 by requiring students to produce routine writing for specific purposes, such as self-regulation and goal setting.
+This worksheet aligns with CCSS.ELA-LITERACY.W.6.10 by requiring students to write routinely for discipline-specific tasks, such as self-regulation and goal setting.
 By identifying specific strategies for being supportive, persevering, and listening, students move from abstract concepts to concrete actionable steps.
-Studies from the NAEP suggest that students who engage in regular reflective writing demonstrate higher levels of self-awareness and academic engagement.
+Studies suggest that students who engage in regular reflective writing demonstrate higher levels of self-awareness and academic engagement.
 This resource provides a structured framework for middle schoolers to document their growth, making it an essential tool for behavior intervention plans or general classroom management.
 The 3-task structure ensures that the cognitive load remains manageable while still demanding meaningful introspection and specific planning for future social interactions.